 Big Eyes: A Project to Finally Change NFTs Status Quo

 Big Eyes (BIG) is the new community-driven token inspired by a Japanese anime.
 The team has set itself a serious mission: to generate wealth for its community, protect and preserve mother nature, and finally overshadow the perpetual dog-themed copycats who have flooded the market ad nauseam.

-The community is king at big eyes, 90% of the issued tokens will be available at launch, alongside 5% of the marketing wallet that’ll be dedicated to protecting marine life, and yet another 5% towards charity events.
+The community is king in big eyes, 90% of the issued tokens will be available at launch, alongside 5% of the marketing wallet that’ll be dedicated to protecting marine life, and yet another 5% towards charity events.

 Big Eyes (BIG) plans to stand out from other community dog-themed tokens by creating a vibrant ecosystem, where hypergrowth will be achieved through NFTs, providing more access to events, content, and of course, cuteness.

 The (BIG) token is built on the Ethereum blockchain and will have a whopping 200,000,000,000 tokens in circulation.
-This token launch will take place on Uniswap, the primary cryptocurrency exchange, which uses an automated decentralised protocol to facilitate transactions from Ethereum smart contracts.
+This token launch will take place on Uniswap, the primary cryptocurrency exchange, which uses an automated decentralized protocol to facilitate transactions from Ethereum smart contracts.

-It should be emphasised, the crown jewel of this project is its community, which has many points of intersection with Big Eyes (BIG).
+It should be emphasized, that the crown jewel of this project is its community, which has many points of intersection with Big Eyes (BIG).
 Whether digital or physical merch, NFT contests for the cutest eyes, exchanging tokens through Big Eyes Swapp, or reaping handsome rewards, the community will always stand as the cornerstone of this fresh new project.

 Big Eyes (BIG)